Cloud security

 However, a robust GCP security posture requires a mix of Google’s internal security functions and external solutions.
 NordLayer provides the ideal solution when securing Google cloud deployments.

 NordLayer allows admins to integrate GCP security into their general IAM setup.
-Users can ensure secure access to apps via MFA and use Single Sign On to access all cloud assets quickly.
+Users can ensure secure access to apps via MFA and use Single Sign On to quickly access all cloud assets.
 They can strengthen access control with IP address allowlisting, which admits authenticated users and blocks unknown or insecure IP addresses.
 NordLayer applies network segmentation to separate GCP assets and encrypts data in transit to hide it from outsiders.

 Add another layer to your GCP security posture with NordLayer.
 Our tools allow you to combine external and internal security controls.
 The result will be a GCP security setup that covers every vulnerability.
 Contact the NordLayer team today to find out more.